copperheadCrotch/BATS-Bayesian-Adaptive-Trial-Simulator/README.md

-## BayesianMAMS ##
+## BATS ##

-A python application for MAMS clinical trial simulation under Bayesian scheme
+A python application for mainly conducting simulations for Bayesian Multi-Arm Multi-Stage clinical trial design.
+But in future, we aim to develop BATS into a quick and user-friendly trial simulator for all kinds of Bayesian clinical trial design.
+The motivation of this project is the huge amount of time spent on our simulation for a Bayesian design.

-The GUI is developed using PyQt 4.4
+The GUI is developed using PyQt 5.6
-The computation module is written in Cython 0.23 & Python 2.7
+The application is written in Python 3.4 and Cython 0.24.1 Required modules:

-Road Map

-1. Deal with NA in the DataFrame

-2. Incorporate GR plot library
+Numpy
+Pandas
+Matplotlib
+Cython
+CythonGSL

+Required 3rd-party:
+GSL